 It was a grey January in Wales.
 We were looking for inspiration.
-We found something called Uto SwimRun, this was it.
+I'd heard of the OTILLO World Championships which led us to something called Uto SwimRun, this was it.
 We entered.

 The journey to Uto from Aberdovey was an adventure in itself.
 It involved my truck, a train, a plane, quite a lot of running through Stockholm Airport, 2 more trains, a bus, and a ferry onto the island.
 When we saddled up to the bar at Uto Vardshus we felt quite proud that we had made it this far.
 This feeling encouraged us to drink the local ales.
 It was one of those nights when you ignore the price of a pint and trust it will all work out in the end.